Otha Wearin: Later election bids

-In 1950 he made a second unsuccessful attempt to win the Democratic nomination for Iowa's second seat in the U.S. Senate.
+In 1950, he made a second unsuccessful attempt to win the Democratic nomination for U.S. Senate.
 He finished a distant third in the primary, behind Al Loveland and Nelson Kraschel.
 In 1952 he sought unsuccessfully the Democratic nomination for Governor of Iowa, losing in the primary to Herschel C. Loveless.

-In 1969, after Iowa's state senator resigned one year before his term ended, Wearin was nominated by his party as the Democratic candidate in the special election to succeed him.
+In 1969, after Charles Vernon Lisle resigned one year before his Iowa Senate term ended, Wearin was nominated by his party as the Democratic candidate in the special election to succeed Lisle.
 However, Wearin's Republican opponent, Earl Bass, won the election.

 After politics

 After the end of his active political career, Wearin raised purebred Angus cattle on the 1000 acre family estate, "Nishna Vale," near Hastings.
 Despite deterioration of his eyesight, he wrote books and articles, studied Iowa history, and worked in conservation.